 The applicant may request a designated handicapped parking space only for the applicant's place of residence.

-If the applicant is not the owner of the property at which the handicapped parking space is to be designated, a written statement from the property owner must be submitted to the Engineering Division, stating that the owner has no objection to the restriction of parking in front of the property.
+If the applicant is not the owner of the property at which the handicapped parking space is to be designated, a written statement from the property owner must be submitted to the Traffic Division, stating that the owner has no objection to the restriction of parking in front of the property.
 Said written statement may not be unreasonably withheld by the property owner.

 Notwithstanding an applicant's compliance with § 259-1 above, an application for handicapped parking space shall be denied if: